ThunderAgent: A Simple, Fast and Program-Aware Agentic Inference System: Experiments

 \paragraph{High throughput under high concurrency.} \autoref{fig:eval_infer_result} showcase that \ouralg demonstrates superior throughput at high concurrency levels (e.g., 96 parallel programs), achieving a \textbf{1.48--3.58$\times$} speedup over vLLM and \textbf{1.17--3.31$\times$} speedup over Continuum across diverse base models and datasets.
 This gain rises from our program-aware scheduler, which maintains a near-optimal KV cache hit rate ($\approx$100\% for Mini-SWE-Bench and OpenHands, see \autoref{fig:kv_hit_rate_data_statistics} a, b, d, e) and enables the asynchronous preparation of environments.
 In contrast, Continuum suffers from performance degradation under high concurrency.
 As shown in \autoref{fig:kv_hit_rate_data_statistics}, its KV cache hit rate drops significantly from $>$90\% to $\approx$60\%.
 This is because Continuum suffers from KV cache eviction among requests in different programs when no enough memory is available for ongoing requests' decoding.
 As a result, active programs compete for limited memory and trigger thrashing.

 \paragraph{Robustness performance to high concurrency.} \ouralg maintains maximum achievable throughput even as the parallel workflow number scales beyond the GPU memory limit.
-As showcased in \autoref{fig:eval_infer_result}, \ouralg ensures that throughput remains stable with the number of parallel workflows, whereas baseline systems suffer from severe throughput collapse once the workload exceeds memory limits.
-In practical agentic serving, statically determining the optimal parallel workflow number to maximize utilization with limited KV cache thrashing and caching cost is often infeasible due to the stochastic nature of agent environments and tool execution durations. \ouralg addresses this by automatically adapting to the maximum available capacity without manual tuning, a capability critical for robust real-world deployments.
+As shown in \autoref{fig:eval_infer_result}, \ouralg ensures that throughput remains stable with the number of parallel workflows, whereas baseline systems suffer from severe throughput collapse once the workload exceeds memory limits.
+In practice, determining the optimal parallel workflow number to maximize utilization with limited KV cache thrashing and caching cost is infeasible due to the stochastic nature of agent environments and tool execution durations. \ouralg addresses this by automatically adapting to the maximum available capacity without manual tuning, a capability critical for robust real-world deployments.

 \paragraph{Robustness across deterministic and stochastic tool executions.} \ouralg outperforms baselines not only in workflows with deterministic tool patterns (\autoref{fig:eval_infer_result} a, b, d, e) but also under highly stochastic conditions (\autoref{fig:eval_infer_result} c, f).
 This comes from our dynamic program-aware waiting queue policy. vLLM's request-aware scheduler typically lacks reserved memory for acting programs, forcing frequent re-computation.
 Conversely, Continuum statically reserves memory for all paused programs and mispredicts the tool execution time.
 These lead to expensive $\text{Cost}_{\text{recompute}}$ or $\text{Cost}_{\text{caching}}$ during long, unpredictable tool calls. \ouralg balances them via a time-decay function $f(t)$, which prioritizes retaining KV cache for programs with short tool calls while preemptively pausing programs with long tool execution time to prevent memory waste.
 As shown in \autoref{fig:kv_hit_rate_data_statistics} (right), although \ouralg exhibits a lower KV cache hit rate than Continuum in stochastic settings, it achieves higher throughput by ensuring active GPU utilization.